A common approach to singular perturbation and homogenization I: Quasilinear ODE systems: Introduction

 \right\} \ee and similar for the homogenized boundary value problem \reff{hombvp} and its linearization \reff{linbvp}.
 Weak solutions to \reff{ODE}-\reff{bc} are not classical solutions, i.e. they are not $C^2$-smooth, in general, because the maps $a(\cdot,\cdot,u,u')$ are not $C^1$-smooth, in general.

-Now we formulate our result about existence and local uniqueness of weak solutions $u=u_\ve$ to \reff{ODE}-\reff{bc} with $\ve \approx 0$, which are close to a given non-degenerate solution $u=u_0$ to \reff{hombvp}, and about the rate of convergence to zero for $\ve \to 0$ of the homogenization error $\|u_\ve-u_0\|_\infty$.
-Here and in what follows we denote by
+Now we formulate our result about existence and local uniqueness of weak solutions $u=u_\ve$ to \reff{ODE}-\reff{bc} with $\ve \approx 0$, which are close to a given non-degenerate weak solution $u=u_0$ to \reff{hombvp}, and about the rate of convergence to zero for $\ve \to 0$ of the homogenization error $\|u_\ve-u_0\|_\infty$.
+Here and in what follows we denote by $\|u\|_\infty:=\max\{\|u(x)\|:\; x \in [0,1]\}$ the maximum norm in the function space $C([0,1];\R^n)$. \begin{theorem} Suppose \reff{perass}-\reff{mon}, and let $u=u_0$ be a weak solution to the homogenized boundary value problem \reff{hombvp} such that $\|u_0\|_\infty<1$ and that the linearized homogenized boundary value problem \bee \left.